DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_Company-Info-Docs/V2_athletes.md

 - Custom stock fit.
 - The crisp dropout trigger that matches his timing[46].

 With this High Tech 3, Paul has secured numerous championships, including world titles and historic 400×400 runs[44].
-He notes that “when Perazzi builds you a gun, there are no alterations needed – it’s perfect from day one”[50][51].
+He notes that “when Perazzi builds you a gun, there are no alterations needed – it’s perfect from day one.”

 On the skeet field, Paul is depicted as embodying calm focus, born of confidence in both shooter and gun.
 His ongoing legacy continues with Perazzi as a central component of his success.